 "Aside from living in a different nation and gaining positive perspective on world politics, through my work in Germany my views as a scientific researcher have changed to focus on building things from the ground up and to value high-investment, high-reward areas of research that often take many years to produce concrete benefits for society.”

-–– John Gordon Eley is studying ion radiotherapy for cancer patients at the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt as part of his PhD research work at The University of Texas, Houston.
+–– John Gordon Eley studied ion radiotherapy for cancer patients at the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt as part of his PhD research work.
+He is now Assistant Professor at The University of Maryland School of Medicine.

 #8 Opportunities for Dialogue8 of 8